MobDevOne/.github/profile/README.md

 # Welcome to MobDevOne

-We are a passionate group of developer apprentices who met from the Technische Berufschule 1 vocational college in Bochum Germany, working together under the banner of MobDevOne.
+We are a passionate group of developer apprentices who met at our vocational college Technische Berufschule 1 in Bochum Germany, working together under the banner of MobDevOne.
 Our goal is to learn, innovate, and create exciting projects that showcase our skills and creativity.

 ## About Us